jwoehr/qisjob/README.md

                         simulator.
 Use -a --unitary-simulator to get Aer unitary simulator.
   --qcgpu               Use qcgpu simulator.
 Default is statevector simulator.
-                        Use --qcgpu --qasm-simulator to get qcgpu qasm simulator.
+                        Use --qcgpu --qasm_simulator to get qcgpu qasm simulator.
   -b BACKEND, --backend BACKEND
                         Use specified IBMQ backend